muntazirabidi/Generative-AI-with-LLMs-Course/README.md

 ## About this Course

-In this course titled "Generative AI with Large Language Models (LLMs)", learners are introduced to the fundamentals of generative AI and its deployment in real-world applications.
+This course introduces the fundamentals of generative AI and its deployment in real-world applications.

 ### Learning Outcomes: